sinitsinmike/ZX-ESPectrum-Wiimote/docs/my-esp32-history-en/readme.md

 He handed me my first board (a DevKit ESP32-WRoom development board) and I began testing  features, getting familiar with the development environment, compiling and flashing tests ...

-And I thought it was powerful device within its limitations, so I started to investigate what else did people do with it.
+And I thought it was a powerful device within its limitations, so I started to investigate what else did people do with it.

 ![esp32-wroom](../img/esp32-wroom.jpg)